rcemper/ZPM-cache/README.md

 - to make ZPM command available run: %SYS>do ##class(%ZPM.PackageManager).Init()
 - to init repository run: zpm: USER>repo -r -n registry -url https://pm.community.intersystems.com/ -user "" -pass ""
 - next, search install, ... as well known.
 No errors

+generating an install kit is not so obvious from code.  ???